American Airlines Summary Table

 What is my AAdvantage number?

-You can find your AAdvantage number by signing in to your account, on your membership card, or though a variety of marketing emails they send to you.
+You can find your AAdvantage number by signing in to your account, on your membership card, or through a variety of marketing emails they send to you.

 When did the AAdvantage program start?